gaixen/EEA-Winter-projects-25-26/Smart Multimeter Using Microcontroller Systems/endterm/BMukundAdvaith_240253_SmartMultimeter/README.md

 ## Known limitations

 In a real hardware implementation several additional error sources would need to be accounted for.
 --> ADC quantisation noise is modelled here as Gaussian but in practice it includes non-linearity and integral non-linearity errors that vary across the conversion range.
 --> Op-amp offset voltage in the signal conditioning stage would introduce a systematic DC bias not captured by the symmetric noise model used here.
 --> Probe and PCB trace resistance (typically 0.1–1 Ω) would add a fixed offset to low-range resistance measurements, making Range 1 less accurate than simulated.
 --> Temperature drift in the reference resistor and capacitor would cause the calibration constants R_REF and C_REF to shift over time, requiring periodic recalibration.
---> Finally, the LC resonance method for inductance is sensitive to parasitic capacitance in the PCB layout, which would shift the measured resonant frequency and introduce a systematic error not present in the simulation.
+--> Finally, the LC resonance method for inductance is sensitive to parasitic capacitance in the PCB layout, which would shift themeasured resonant frequency and introduce a systematic error not present in the simulation.

 ---